edhowland/vish/README.md

 Note: Tail call optimization is, as of version 0.6.2, an experimental feature.
 It is turned off by default.
 Plans are to make it on by default in 0.7+

+## Note:

+Tail call optimization is improved in 0.6.4 and above.
+Although still turned off by default, you can turn it it on with a compiler flag.
+Other optimizers also can be turned on.

 See: [Notes.md](Notes.md)

 ### Constant folding